 - October 21, 2019 – Federal Election, followed by appointment of the new Minister of Immigration, Refugees and Citizenship, Honourable Marco E. L. Mendicino

-- November 20, 2020 – The government of Canada proclaimedThe government of Canada proclaimed the College of Immigration and Citizenship Consultants Act into force.
+- November 20, 2020 – Government of Canada statement on the proclamationGovernment of Canada statement on the proclamation of the College of Immigration and Citizenship Consultants Act.

 - December 2020 – Spring 2021 – Ministerial order approving the continuance and setting the “date of continuance” – on the date of continuance, the Council becomes the College.

 - A transitional Board will oversee approval of the College By-laws and other procedures.

 - Government Regulations made pursuant to the College Act will also be developed and promulgated during this period, through the usual government regulation-making process.
 This involves industry and public consultation periods and, ultimately, approval by the Federal Cabinet on the advice and recommendation of the Minister.
 These Regulations will include a new Code of Professional Conduct for licensees.

 - The Minister will issue a final order setting the number and composition of the final College Board of Directors and prescribing a date by which the new Board must be in office.

 - The College will hold an election for the licensee directors on the new Board.

 1. Why is the creation of a new College of Immigration and Citizenship Consultants necessary?
 What is wrong with the current system under the Immigration Consultants of Canada Regulatory Council?

 In Canada, almost all regulators of professionals are established under statute.
 ICCRC’s current authority arises from its designation by the Federal Minister of Citizenship and Immigration under the Immigration and Refugee Protection Act (IRPA) and the Citizenship Act.
 This delegated authority creates administrative and legal challenges that can prevent ICCRC from delivering timely and effective professional compliance and regulatory services.